Travel Trailer and Tow Vehicle Dynamics

-Vehicle-drawn caravans were common by the mid-1920s.
+Vehicle-drawn travel trailers were common by the mid-1920s.
 From their beginning, they had handling problems.
 Reports of rigs jack-knifing and overturning still increase.
-Most now relate to long end-heavy twin-axle caravans towed by lighter vehicles.
+Most now relate to long end-heavy twin-axle travel trailers towed by lighter vehicles.

 Identifying the cause